Peer Advisor Job Description

-Students who complete the LEAP Seminar (both semesters in the academic year) are eligible to apply for the position of LEAP Peer Advisor.
-As a Peer Advisor, you will be assigned to one freshman seminar.
+Students who complete the LEAP Seminar (fall and spring semesters) are eligible to apply for the position of LEAP Peer Advisor.
+As a Peer Advisor (PA), you will be assigned to one freshman seminar.
 Peer Advisor placements generally include both the fall and spring semesters, but a few positions only include one semester.

-Peer Advisors receive $1100/ semester, fall and spring semesters of the 2016-17 academic year, and are expected to serve ten hours/week.
+Peer Advisors receive a minimum of $1250 per semester, fall and spring semesters, and are expected to work 5-8 hours per week.

-- Completion of LEAP 2002, a training class carrying one credit that you will complete largely in the summer, online, and partly during the fall semester during the regularly scheduled PA meetings.
-May be taken for one hour credit in the Spring semester.
+- Completion of LEAP 2002, a training class that you will complete largely in the summer, online, and partly during the fall semester during the regularly scheduled PA meetings (this course may be taken for one credit hour in the spring semester)

-- Accepting and fulfilling a specific LEAP committee assignment
+- Accepting and fulfilling a specific LEAP PA Project Management assignment

 Additional responsibilities include (but are not limited to):

-- assisting the professor in workshops and discussions, reading and
+- Assisting the professor in workshops and discussions

-- commenting on student papers in draft stage, and perhaps presenting class material
+- Reading and commenting on student papers, and perhaps presenting class material

 - Full time student (12 credit hours or more) who will be at least a sophomore by the fall of the year the student will serve as Peer Advisor